davidjbradshaw/iframe-resizer/README.md

 Version 2 makes a few changes that you need to be aware of when upgrading.
 The filename of the host page script has been renamed from jquery.iframeResizer.min.js to iframeResizer.min.js in order to reflect that jQuery is now an optional way of calling the script.
 The do(Heigh/Width) options have been renamed calc(Height/Width).

 The method names deprecated in version 1.3.0 have now been removed.
-Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with and iFrame running version 1 of the iFrame script.
+Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with an iFrame running version 1 of the iFrame script, or <i>vice verse</i>.

 ##Version History
 * v2.0.0 Added native JS public function, renamed script filename to reflect that jQuery is now optional, renamed do(Heigh/Width) to calc(Height/Width).